 Some women with hyperemesis gravidarum have high concentrations of the hormones hCG (human chorionic gonadotropin) or estrogen or thyroid hormones in the blood.
 A few women also have clinical manifestations of hyperthyroidism (over-active thyroid state).

 The treatment of mild hyperemesis gravidarum is usually with dietary measures, rest and antacids.
-Severe hyperemesis gravidarum may call for intravenous fluid and nutrition.
+Severe hyperemesis gravidarum may call for ( hospital admission for) intravenous fluid and nutrition.

 Hyperemesis gravidarum is the Latin for excessive vomiting in pregnancy.
 Hyper means "over"; emesis means "vomiting"; and gravidarum means "pregnant state."